 ADHD may be caused by electronic or biochemical imbalances in the brain, due to environmental or genetic factors.
 Testing is commonly done in one of two ways:

 Via Blood Test

-The majority of people suffering from attention deficit issues have nutritional deficiencies in omega three fatty acids and vitamin D. There is also evidence of disturbances in essential minerals such as zinc and copper in some individuals with ADHD.
+Indivituals suffering from attention deficit issues may have nutritional deficiencies.
+There is evidence of disturbances in Omega three fatty acids, vitamin D deficenies, and some times essential minerals such as zinc and copper.
 These disturbances can negatively affect the immune stem and may harm the good bacteria living in the stomach.